tdnipper/nf_rnaseq/README.md

 >[!WARNING]
 >Motif finding using `STREME` is a work in progress despite being included at the end of the workflow.
 It isn't fully working yet and is under active development.

+## Results
+Pipeline outputs are stored in the `results` directory.
+These include GeneCounts per sample and associated log files from intermediate pipeline steps.
+These are used to generate the DESeq2 input as described above, and DESeq2 results are several .csv files.
+Significant results are graphed using `graph_genecounts_deseq1.py`.